Features

 }

-Serialize the resource reference as plain id in JSON
+Serialize the Resource Reference as a Plain ID in JSON

 We are using the original domain classes for JSON serialization so we need to flatten the structure - replace the Resource reference with a resource id.